 Unfortunately when we called the next day to see how the gannet was doing we were told that the bird didn’t make it.

 I was photographing at the Gulf Pier of Fort Desoto county Park on Christmas Eve Day when I spotted this Double-crested Cormorant (Phalacrocorax auritus) and noticed the hook, line and sinker that was imbedded in the bird’s bill and hanging down its body.
 I called the park supervisor, Jim Wilson and he sent a crew out to capture the cormorant while I stood by watching the bird from a distance.
-The cormorant was Taken to Suncoast Seabird Sanctuary where the hook was removed, the bird nursed back to health and later released.
+The cormorant was taken to a local sanctuary where the hook was removed, the bird nursed back to health and later released.

 I’d come across injured birds before and had put the contact numbers in my cell phone for the local parks that I photographed at.
 I also had put the number for the local bird rescue group in my contacts too.
 I still do that so I can call and get help for injured birds I come across.